Client Initiated a Chargeback (Dispute)

 Stripe's Policy on Dispute Fees

-When a chargeback is initiated by a patient, Stripe will automatically charge a $15 dispute fee.
+When a client initiates a charge-back, Stripe automatically charges a $15 dispute fee.
 This adjustment is made to cover the costs incurred by Stripe in managing disputes.
-As Healthie integrates with Stripe as our payment processor, any Stripe fees are incurred by Healthie customers.
+As Healthie integrates with Stripe as our payment processor, Healthie customers incur any Stripe fees.

 Regardless of a dispute outcome (won or lost) the $15 dispute fee will not be returned.
 This pricing policy change went into effect September 15, 2023 (please refer to Stripe documentation here).